Italian wood types - specimen book

 Both the book title and the text on the inside of the slipcase are handset in original art nouveau types, which were cast by Augusta Foundry, Turin, at the end of the 19th century:

 The collection is housed in folders (12x15cm), each including 3 specimens.
-The title “Archive of Styles” on the folders is handset in Art Nouveau moveable types.
+The title “Archive of Styles” on the folders is handset in original Art Nouveau moveable types.

 These wood types are part of the historical assets of the Tallone Press (www.archiveofstyles.com):